Kabbalah: Conservative, Reform and Reconstructionist Judaism

-Kabbalah tended to be rejected by most Jews in the Conservative and Reform movements, though its influences were not eliminated.
-While it was generally not studied as a discipline, the Kabbalistic Kabbalat Shabbat service remained part of liberal liturgy, as did the Yedid Nefesh prayer.
+Kabbalah tended to be rejected by the founders of the Conservative and Reform movements, though its influences were not eliminated.
+While it was generally not studied as a discipline, the Kabbalat Shabbat (קַבָּלַת שַׁבָּת) service prayed on Friday evenings—when Shabbat begins—remained part of the liturgy, as did the commonly sung prayer Yedid Nefesh (יְדִיד נֶפֶשׁ).
 Nevertheless, in the 1960s, Saul Lieberman of the Jewish Theological Seminary of America is reputed to have introduced a lecture by Scholem on Kabbalah with a statement that Kabbalah itself was "nonsense", but the academic study of Kabbalah was "scholarship".
-This view became popular among many Jews, who viewed the subject as worthy of study, but who did not accept Kabbalah as teaching literal truths.
+This view became popular among many Jews, who viewed the subject as worthy of study, but who did not accept Kabbalah as teaching literal truth.

-According to Bradley Shavit Artson (Dean of the Conservative Ziegler School of Rabbinic Studies):
+According to Rabbi Bradley Shavit Artson, the dean of the Conservative Ziegler School of Rabbinic Studies in California:

-Many western Jews insisted that their future and their freedom required shedding what they perceived as parochial orientalism.
+Many Western Jews insisted that their future and their freedom required shedding what they perceived as parochial orientalism.
 They fashioned a Judaism that was decorous and strictly rational (according to 19th-century European standards), denigrating Kabbalah as backward, superstitious, and marginal.